1. Building Inspection Counter Appointments

 Placement

-• A fence may be erected up to the lot line, but no part of the fence or post may encroach over the lot line.
-Keep a fence or plantings back from the property line to allow easy maintenance.
-It is your choice whether to fence in the entire yard or only part of it.
+• You may put a fence up to the lot line, but the fence or post must not encroach over the lot line.
+Keep a fence or plantings back from the property line for easy maintenance.
+It is your choice to fence in the entire yard or only part of it.

-• There is no legal requirement that the good side of the fence face your neighbor.
-But it s a good idea to talk over your fence project with your neighbors and find out their concerns.
+• You do not, by law, have to place the good side of the fence to face your neighbor.
+Even so, it is a good idea to talk to your neighbors about your fence project and if they have concerns.

 Height

-• Fence or hedge height shall be measured from natural or approved grade.
+• You must measure the fence or hedge height from the natural or approved grade.
 In the case of grade separation, such as the division of properties by a retaining wall, fence or hedge height shall be determined based on measurement from the average point between highest and lowest grade.
-If the fence or hedge is set back from the retaining wall by a distance of at least 4 feet, the height shall be measured from the base of the fence or hedge.
+If the fence or hedge is set back from the retaining wall by a distance of at least 4 feet, measure the height from the base of the fence or hedge.
 Berms and retaining walls shall not be used to increase grade relative to screening height.

-• Screening fences or hedges in the front yard setback may be no higher than 4 feet.
-Ornamental fences may be 5 feet high if less than 50% opaque and 6 feet high if less than 20% opaque.
+• Screening fences or hedges in the front yard setback must not exceed four feet.
+Ornamental fences may be five-feet high if they are less than 50% opaque.
+They may be six feet high if less than 20% opaque.

-• Screening fences or hedges in rear or interior side yards may be 6 feet high.
-If your yard adjoins a commercial district, the fence or hedge may be 8 feet high along the common property line.
+• Screening fences or hedges in rear or interior side yards may be six feet high.
+If your yard is next to a commercial district, the fence or hedge may be eight feet high along that property line.

-• Street intersection corners may have fences or hedges that are 30 inches or fewer in height.
+• On corners of street intersections, fences or hedges must not be taller than 30 inches in height.
 Tree branches must be at least 10 feet above ground level.
 These requirements are for fences, hedges, or trees within 25 feet, on either side, from the corner of the lot.
-This lets pedestrians and autos have a clear view of traffic.
+These rules let pedestrians and drivers have a clear view of traffic.

-• In-ground pools must be enclosed by a fence that is at least 4 feet high.
-A pool fence must also have a gate with a lock.
+• You must enclose in-ground pools with a fence that is at least four feet high.
+The pool fence must also have a gate with a lock.

-• Above-ground pools with sides that are less than 4 feet high do not need to be enclosed by a fence.
-However, access to an above ground pool must be controlled.
-A removable ladder is an easy way to meet this requirement.
+• If your above-ground pools has sides lower than 4 feet high, you do not need a fence for it.
+However, you must be able to limit the access to an above ground pool.
+A removable ladder is one easy way to limit access.

-• Driveways may be lined by fences or plantings that you cannot see through.
-But any place within 10 feet of where the driveway intersects with a street-side lot line, fences or plantings cannot be more than 2 feet high.
+• You may line a driveway with fences or plantings that you cannot see through.
+However, areas within 10 feet of where the driveway intersects with a street-side lot line, fences or plantings must not be more than two feet high.
 If your neighbor’s driveway is closer than 10 feet to the lot line, this rule also applies to your plantings or fence.

-• Retaining walls are subject to the same height considerations as other types of fences.
-Retaining wall height is measured from the natural grade of the land to the top of the wall or to the top of a wall/screen combination at the lot line.
+• Retaining walls have the same height rules as other fences.
+Measure the height of a retaining wall from the natural grade of the land to the top of the wall, or the top of a wall/screen combination at the lot line.

 Call the Diggers Hotline, 1-800-242-8511, to avoid rupturing underground utilities that you may not know are there.
 A utility company employee will come out and mark the location of underground electric, sewer, telephone, and cable lines in your yard.
 You may need to change the placement of your fence or plantings if it is over one of these lines.